btegs/waldo-python/README.md

 # Running
-Open up a Mac or Linux terminal and run "python2.7 exif.py" or "./exif.py" to use the locally installed Python 2.7 runtime on the machine.
+Open up a Mac or Linux terminal and run **python2.7 exif.py** or **./exif.py** to use the locally installed Python 2.7 runtime on the machine.
+If the script does not run, run **chmod +x exif.py** before running the script again.